nashville-software-school/front-end-curriculum/09-javascript-101/README.md

 # Javascript 101 - Part 1

+> There a popular paradox stated about JavaScript.
+"Because JavaScript can be used without understanding, the understanding of the language is often never attained."

+You will not be one of those people.
+You will understand the power, complexities, and versatility of JavaScript when you leave this cohort.

 ## Prerequisite Homework

 1. Read chapters 1-9 of "**A smarter way to learn JavaScript**".